databricks/spark-training/ampcamp/blinkdb.md

    <pre>FAILED: Error in metadata: AlreadyExistsException(message:Table wikistats already exists)
    FAILED: Execution Error, return code 1 from org.apache.hadoop.hive.ql.exec.DDLTask</pre>

-   To fix this, drop the table (`wikistats` or, introduced shortly, `wikistats_cached` or `wikistats_sample_cached`), then create it again using the same command described above.
+   To fix this, drop the table (`wikistats` or, introduced shortly, `wikistats_mem` or `wikistats_sample_mem`), then create it again using the same command described above.
 You can drop a table with:

    <pre>drop table wikistats;</pre>

 3. Like Shark, BlinkDB allows tables to be cached in the cluster's memory for faster access.
-Any table having a name with the suffix "_cached" is automatically cached.
+Any table having a name with the suffix "_mem" is automatically cached.
 We'll take advantage of caching to speed up queries on the `wikistats` table.
 Create a cached version of it:

    <pre class="prettyprint lang-sql">
-   blinkdb> create table wikistats_cached as select * from wikistats;
+   blinkdb> create table wikistats_mem TBLPROPERTIES('shark.cache'='MEMORY_ONLY') as select * from wikistats;
    <span class="nocode">
-   Moving data to: hdfs://ec2-107-22-9-64.compute-1.amazonaws.com:9000/user/hive/warehouse/wikistats_cached OK
+   Moving data to: hdfs://ec2-107-22-9-64.compute-1.amazonaws.com:9000/user/hive/warehouse/wikistats_mem OK
    Time taken: 56.664 seconds</span></pre>

 4. First, check the number of records in the table.
 (If you have some familiarity with databases, note that we use the "`count(1)`" syntax here since in earlier versions of Hive, the more popular "`count(*)`" operation was not supported.
 BlinkDB supports most of Hive's flavor of SQL.
 Hive SQL syntax is described in detail in the <a href="https://cwiki.apache.org/confluence/display/Hive/GettingStarted" target="_blank">Hive Getting Started Guide</a>.)

    <pre class="prettyprint lang-sql">
-   blinkdb> select count(1) from wikistats_cached;
+   blinkdb> select count(1) from wikistats_mem;
    <span class="nocode">
    OK
    329641466
    Time taken: 27.889 seconds</span></pre>

 5. Now let's create a random sample of this table using BlinkDB's `samplewith` operator and cache it in the cluster's memory.
 We'll use a sample that's about 1% of the original Wikipedia dataset in size.
-This sample will be used to compute _approximations_ to various queries on `wikistats_cached`.
+This sample will be used to compute _approximations_ to various queries on `wikistats_mem`.

    <pre class="prettyprint lang-sql">
-   blinkdb> create table wikistats_sample_cached as select * from wikistats_cached samplewith 0.01;
+   blinkdb> create table wikistats_sample_mem TBLPROPERTIES('shark.cache'='MEMORY_ONLY') as select * from wikistats_mem samplewith 0.01;
    <span class="nocode">
-   Moving data to: hdfs://ec2-107-22-9-64.compute-1.amazonaws.com:9000/user/hive/warehouse/wikistats_sample_cached OK
+   Moving data to: hdfs://ec2-107-22-9-64.compute-1.amazonaws.com:9000/user/hive/warehouse/wikistats_sample_mem OK
    Time taken: 22.703 seconds</span></pre>

    In alpha-0.1.0, we need to tell BlinkDB the size of the sample and of the original table.
 First, check the sample's size.
 The sample table is just like any other table; you can run any SQL query you want on it, including `count`:

    <pre class="prettyprint lang-sql">
-   blinkdb> select count(1) from wikistats_sample_cached;
+   blinkdb> select count(1) from wikistats_sample_mem;
    <span class="nocode">
    OK
    3294551